 Work began on Monday 29 April 2002 and was completed in time for the village Carnival on 6 July.
 The new Square was officially opened to coincide with the Village Show on 7 September.

 In 2003 the scheme was short-listed for a Civic Trust award - for schemes that have brought a notable, cultural or economic benefit to the community - and achieved second place out of 1,000 entries.

-The slideshow includes a proposal put forward by the Eynsham Society some 25 years earlier, in 1977, which clearly influenced the final scheme.
+The gallery includes a proposal put forward by the Eynsham Society some 25 years earlier, in 1977, which clearly influenced the final scheme.